jimasp/behave-vsc/.github/ISSUE_TEMPLATE/bug_report.md

 **Pull request (optional)**
 If you have created a pull request in a fork to fix the issue, please link it here

-**Desktop (please complete the following information):**
+**Operating system (please complete the following information):**
-- OS:
-- Behave VSC extension version:
-- Python version:
-- behave version:
-- vscode version:
+Please note that only Windows and Linux are directly supported, i.e. if your issue is Mac-specific, you'll need to raise a PR.

 **Additional context**
 Add any other context about the problem here.